beloglazov/openstack-neat/README.rst

 the host to avoid performance degradation.
 This is done by a specified in the configuration VM selection algorithm (``algorithm_vm_selection``).
-Similarly to underload and overload detection algorithms, different VM selection algorithm can plugged in according to the configuration.
-A VM selection algorithm accepts historical data about the resource usage the VMs running on the host and returns a set of VMs to migrate from the host.
+Similarly to underload and overload detection algorithms, different VM selection algorithm can by plugged in according to the configuration.
+A VM selection algorithm accepts historical data on the resource usage by VMs running on the host and returns a set of VMs to migrate from the host.

 Data Collector